Sunday, December 23, 2007

 Yay!
 I knew that we would eventually hit upon the most important habit of lifelong learning - the habit #7 1/2... the one about PLAY!

-So - I picked Arcaplay's Website from the list of award winners.
+So - I picked [now defunct] Arcaplay's website from the list of award winners.
 This is a gem of a site which allows you to not only play flash-based arcade games on their website, but also gives you the option of embedding your favorite games into your blog, the ability to bookmark your favorites games, and an option to rate and post comments about games for other users.

 You can also download these games to your computer - be emailed about new games, or subscribe to their RSS feed.